sbecker11/campaign-automation/README.md

 ## Glossary

 **Computer Vision** - Technology that enables computers to interpret and understand visual information from images, using algorithms to analyze patterns, colors, and shapes.

-**Symlink (Symbolic Link)** - A special file that acts as a reference to another file or directory, like a shortcut.
-The `outputs/` directory (which contains campaign instances) uses a symlink to point to a separate repository.

 **Pre-commit Hook** - An automated script that runs before Git commits to check code quality, prevent mistakes, or enforce policies.